 Artessa at Pinnacle Peak ("Artessa") is an age qualified Equity Contract Retirement Community on an 8.59+/- gross acre site located at the southwest corner of Alma School Parkway and Dynamite Boulevard (the "Property") as identified above.
-This zoning map amendment request on the larger 22.26+/- gross acre site will allow for a modification to the approved development plan and associated stipulations while maintaining the existing zoning designation of PCC ESL and adding a PSD overlay to allow for 67+/- residences in place of commercial retail (as approved in 1995) to create a synergistic mixed-use community within the Troon North master plan.
+This zoning map amendment request on the larger 22.26+/- gross acre site will allow for a modification to the approved development plan and associated stipulations while maintaining the existing zoning designation of PCC ESL and adding a PSD overlay to allow for 67+/- residences in place of commercial retail (as approved in 1995) to create a synergistic mixed-use community by integrating residential within the existing commercial center.
+It is the intent of the developer to proceed with the current PCC Zoning